Certificate II in Kitchen Operations

 Students wear a chefs uniform and are supplied with a knife kit.

-The 20 week course includes preparing appetisers, salads, stocks, sauces and soups; preparing vegetables, fruit, eggs and farinaceous dishes; hot & cold desserts.
+The 7 week course includes preparing appetisers, salads, sandwiches; preparing vegetables, fruit, eggs and farinaceous dishes; coffee making.

 Participants also receive training in everything OH&S, food safety, food safety, food presentation, knife sharpening and cutting techniques.

 The course timetable is offered 3 days per week for 7 weeks at Hospitality Training Australia training centres.
 Students will study this course at our centres at 250 Collins Street, Melbourne (between Swanston Street and Elizabeth Street) and Cooking School, 112 Peel Street, North Melbourne (next to Queen Victoria Market).